Voarex/CentOS-Enterprise-Linux-7-System-Administration-Essentials/README.md

 ## Creating a lab <a name="lab-creation"></a>

-1. You will need to create a lab using a hypervisor.
+1. You will need to create a lab using a hypervisor which will be shown in more detail under the installation process.
 The most likely scenario is a free or open source software, but you can also use a closed source software if you're willing to pay for more stable features but deal with the certain support resolution restrictions.

    * This is where we will use your host pc to connect to your virtual machine.
 Usually this consists of 3 machines; the CentOS 7 master, CentOS 7 GUI server1, and CentOS 7 CLI server2.
 The command line(CLI) will be more useful for you than the graphical user interface(GUI) since we will be using Enterprise systems, which mainly consists of remote connections via the CLI.
 The master system will really be of less use to you since you probably do not have a local web server setup which requires an installation of CentOS 7 for the web server or ftp server.
 You can also mimic the same remote installs from a web server by looking at CentOS distributions that are available to download via mirror servers.